What is self-care?

 This too helps to bring you to the present moment and distracts you from your mental “to do list”.

-In the last Reiki Level One course a student shared a wonderful daily practice.
+A Reiki Level One course attendee shared a wonderful daily practice.
 She made time to look at the first star that appeared each night.
-What a lovely way to honour dusk and embrace an evening.
+A beautiful way to honour dusk and embrace an evening.

 4. While seated at work or at home create a bell reminding you to check your posture.